RedisLabs/redislabs-docs/content/rv/api/how-to/create-api-keys-for-your-team.md

 ---
 Title: Create API Keys for your team
-description: How to use the Redis Labs web application to create and manage API Keys for your Account's team owners
+description: How to use the Redis Labs web UI to create and manage API Keys for your Account's team owners
 weight: 20
 alwaysopen: false
 categories: ["RC Pro"]